mqs-ch/json-api-docker-learn/README.md

 + HTTP error

 ## Plans
-+ Add new category from API ('/todos', 'photos', 'albums')
++ Add new category from API ('/todos', '/photos', '/albums')
 + Find out how to fix work with '/comments'

 ## About Dockerfile